Currently showing all bridges · Only show bridges with photos

 Beardstown Toll Bridge (Cass County, Illinois)

-Built 1888, Replaced 1955
+Built 1888, replaced in 1955

-Lost Bridge over Illinois River in Beardstown
+Lost Through truss swing bridge over Illinois River on State Street in Beardstown

 Replaced by new bridge